cyberwahid01/3.3.3-CFO-Laptop-Ticket/README.md

 <img src="https://imgur.com/tX0zWCU.png" alt="Image"/>
 </p>
 <p>
-2. At this stage I am confirming with the End-User that the issue not being caused by the battery and instead we should do a hard reset on the machine.
+2. At this stage I am confirming with the End-User that the issue is not being caused by the battery and instead we should do a hard reset on the machine.
 I advise the End-User of this and confirm that they are ready to proceed.

   Once they confirm, I guide them through the hard reset, advising them to hold down the power button for 15 seconds and allow it to fully boot after this.
 The End-User confirms this has remedied the problem and it is now switching on.